Horse Browser

 Whatever else is happening today

-Dentist appointment, an article, an Animal Crossing wiki spiral.
+Dentist appointment, an article, an Animal Crossing wiki spiral, the slow process of finding a chair that doesn't fight you.
 Different Trails.
 Nothing lost when you switch.